When to stop swaddling your baby

 At what age will this happen?

 While there is no set rule for the exact time to move through the transition from swaddle to arms-out sleeping, it typically starts between 3-6 months old.
-However, some babies may start earlier, some may take longer.
+However, some babies may start earlier and some may take longer.
 You may be unsure of when exactly to make the transition, however you know your baby best.
 Follow the signs above and your baby’s cues as the best way to get through this stage.

 Between 4-6 months babies outgrow the startle (moro) reflex.
 If your baby is not yet rolling and still swaddled, but is no longer startling this may also indicate it is time to transition from swaddling.

-How to safely transition your baby to arms-out sleeping
+How to safely transition your baby to arms-out sleeping in a sleeping bag

 Some babies may struggle with this change in their sleeping environment.
 As such we recommend a two-step approach to transitioning: